Chzmo/Fronted_Mentor-Interactive-comments-section-soulution/README.md

 ### Useful resources

-- [Stackoverflow](https://stackoverflow.com/questions/30121240/javascript-library-that-manipulates-dates-like-carbon) - This helped me to get information on how I can format the dates like carbon library in Laravel eg: 2days ago.
+- [Stackoverflow](https://stackoverflow.com/questions/30121240/javascript-library-that-manipulates-dates-like-carbon) - This helped me to get information on how I can format the dates like carbon library in Laravel eg: **2days ago**.

 ## Author